dougiesquire/access-esm1.5-configs/README.md

 ### Config Branches

-Config branches are branches that store model configurations of the form: `release-<config>` or `dev-<config>`, for example: `release-1deg_jra55_iaf`.
+Config branches are branches that store model configurations of the form: `release-<config>` or `dev-<config>`, for example: `release-historical+concentration`.
 For more information on creating your own config branches, or for understanding the PR process in this repository, see the [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Config Tags